 Gary US Bonds had major hits in the early 1960s, including #1 smash "Quarter to Three."
 Other hits include 'New Orleans" (#6 on the charts), "School is Out (#5), "Dear Lady Twist" (#9) and "Twist, Twist Senora." (#9).
 In the 1980's, Bonds collaborated with Bruce Springsteen and the E Street Band, resulting in "This Little Girl" (#11) and "Out of Work" (#21).
 Gary also co-wrote "She's All I Got" in 1972.
 Recorded by Johnny Paycheck, it was nominated for Country Music Song of the Year.

 Opening the show are The Fireflies, a doo wop group from Long Island.
-Their biggest hit was 1959s “You Were Mine” which spent 16 weeks on the Billboard top 100 charts.
-“I Can't Say Goodbye” was their second charted hit.
-The Fireflies were the first all-white vocal harmonizing group to perform at the world famous Apollo Theatre.
-They are a perfect opening act for the show.
+Their hits were "You Were Mine" and "I Can't Say Goodbye."
+They were the first all-white vocal harmonizing group to perform at the world famous Apollo Theatre and are the perfect opening act for the show.

 Five great acts; one great night of countless hits.
 Thanks to fans for keeping our great music alive!